 So how do you know which business model is suitable for you?
 Unfortunately, you're the only one that can answer that question, but we want to help inspire you to take that first step in your journey as an entrepreneur and business owner.

 In 2023, there will be more opportunities than ever to start your own business.
 Starting a company used to require significant upfront investment and a staff of employees.
-Still, today we're able to get a business off the ground with little or no money and connect with our potential customers through free channels such as social media and other online forums.
+Yet, today we're able to get a business off the ground with little or no money and connect with our potential customers through free channels such as social media and other online forums.

-When considering our list of business ideas for teens to start, we wanted to ensure we provided ideas that require little to no investment up front (we understand your teens don't have any money!) but with massive earnings potential on the backend.
+When considering our list of business ideas for teens to start, we wanted to ensure we provided ideas that require little to no investment up front (we understand teens don't have any money) but with massive earnings potential on the backend.

 So with all that said, let's first talk about what to look for if you fall into this younger generation of future business owners.